New York: Thomas Y. Crowell and Co., 1886.

 First Edition.
+Soft cover.
 Tolstoy, Leo.
 ANNA KARÉNINA.
 New York: Thomas Y. Crowell and Co., 1886.
-True First Edition, Very Earliest Available Issue.
+True First Edition, Early Issue.
 In Eight Parts. [publisher's monogram on the title-page].
 Translated by Nathan Haskell Dole.
-Publisher's, original blonde brown cloth [the book was also issued in dark brown, blue, & green, with no established priority), spine & the front panel gilt with gilt Imperial House of Romanov seal, light green leaf-designed endpapers.
+Publisher's, original dark brown cloth [the book was issued in blonde brown, blue, & green, with no established priority), spine & the front panel gilt with gilt Imperial House of Romanov seal, light green leaf-designed endpapers.
 8vo., 773 pp. with the four pages of advertisements.
-Only three titles without Anna K listed on the page facing the title page.
-First printing, earliest available issue of the First American Edition, & First English Language Printing preceding the First British Edition.
-A solid very good or better, lovely example with a small expert archival repair to the spine crown & heel.
-Contents clean & generally free of blemish with occasional small spot of foxing.
-Copies of Anna K with only three mentioned titles are rarely seen in collectible condition.
-This literary classic was first published serially in the original Russian in 1873 & first published in book form, Moscow, 1878.
+Six titles without Anna K listed on the page facing the title page.
+First printing, early issue of the First American Edition, & First English Language Printing preceding the First British Edition.
+A very good or better bright example with some minor wear at the spine head; contents clean & free of blemish.
+A very, very nice copy of this uncommon early issue of this literary classic which was first published serially in the original Russian in 1873 & first published in book form, Moscow, 1878.
 [Line, p.
 36].
-Custom clamshell collector's clamshell case in fine condition.
-A curious bibliography, the page facing the title page shows a printed list of books by Tolstoi "available" from Crowell, including Childhood, Boyhood & Youth, Ivan Ilyitch, and My Religion; Childhood was published separately by Crowell 1886, Ivan Ilyitch 1886, My Religion [Trans. as "What I Believe"] published by Crowell in 1885 .
-There is no reference to the three other titles usually encountered: My Confession, What to Do, and The Invaders were all published in 1887.
+Custom collector's embossed slipcase in fine condition.
+A curious bibliography, the page facing the title page shows a printed list of books by Tolstoi "available" from Crowell, including Childhood, Boyhood, and Youth; Ivan Ilyitch; My Religion; My Confession; What to Do?, & The Invaders; Childhood was published separately by Crowell 1886, Ivan Ilyitch 1886, My Religion [Trans. as "What I Believe"] published by Crowell in 1885, Three titles: My Confession, What to Do, & The Invaders were all published in 1887 & it is likely that Crowell anticipated publication of these titles.
+Post 1887 titles do not appear on this list & of the dozen or more copies examined, all had this listing format, generally recognized as the correct first edition format for an early issue - it is likely that the very first issue had no later titles, only the titles printed.
+Either way, the book is quite uncommon especially in nice condition as copies offer for sale are generally quite used & show considerable wear.
 Ads at rear include a list of Russian translations from Crowell including Crime and Punishment [1886, no blurbs shown] Injury and Insult and Recollections of a Dead-House [shown as 'in press', not yet published, but although published in London 1886, no Crowell edition located, no blurbs/reviews shown], Anna Karenina [1886, two reviews], My Religion, published as What I Believe in 1885 by Crowell [New York Sun review], Childhood Boyhood Youth, Crowell 1886, three reviews, Gogol's Taras Bulba [Crowell 1886, two reviews], St John's Eve, [Crowell 1886, no reviews], also Tchernuishevsky's A Vital Question [Crowell 1886] with three reviews & Dupuy's Great Masters of Russian Literature with one review; Full page advertisements for Joseph Roux's Meditations of a Parish Priest with a blurb from Blackwood's Edinburgh Magazine; a full page ad for Dostoyevsky's Crime and Punishment, published by Crowell October 1886, & showing blurbs from the Sept 1886 Harper's Weekly, Boston Traveller & undated ads from The Athenaeum & The Spectator.
 The final page ad for The Marquis of Peñalta by Don Armando Palacio Valdes with one long review from Harper's Monthly.